harshamalhotra/existingDS-gitlab/.gitlab/issue_templates/New icon.md

 <details><summary>See tasks:</summary>

-1. [ ] Create a [branch](https://www.figma.com/best-practices/branching-in-figma/) of the [GitLab Product Icons](https://www.figma.com/file/h4YjjttHL5YI0mXZfQ4uuU/GitLab-Product-Icons) when updating or creating an icon.
+1. [ ] Create or update an icon
+    - If you’re a community contributor, please fork the [GitLab Product Icons file](https://www.figma.com/community/file/1051267829358377715) when updating or creating an icon.
-    - Prefix the branch name with the issue, MR, or epic number, and add your GitLab username as the suffix.
+    - If you’re a GitLab team member, please create a [branch](https://www.figma.com/best-practices/branching-in-figma/) of the [GitLab Product Icons file](https://www.figma.com/file/h4YjjttHL5YI0mXZfQ4uuU/GitLab-Product-Icons).
+Prefix the branch name with the issue, MR, or epic number, and add your GitLab username as the suffix.
 For example, `#860-new-icon-lvanc`.
+Then update or create an icon.
 1. [ ] Update the link to the working file under the **Figma link** section above.
 1. [ ] If work was not done in a branch (a merged branch will automatically be archived), move your working file to the shared Figma project:
      1. For all other changes, move your file to the [**Misc archive**][misc-archive] project.
      1. If you’re a community contributor, please consider [transferring ownership of your draft file](https://help.figma.com/hc/en-us/articles/360040530853) to the maintainer so they can move it to our archive, along with its version history and comments.
 1. [ ] When applicable, follow our [iconography][iconography] guidelines.
 1. [ ] Ask a [Foundations designer][foundations-team] to review your design.
-    - Ensure the designer that will be reviewing your file has edit permissions in Figma.
+    - If you’re a community contributor, ensure the designer that will be reviewing your file has edit permissions in Figma.
+    - If you’re a GitLab team member, request a [review in Figma](https://help.figma.com/hc/en-us/articles/5691414603543-Request-a-branch-review).

 </details>